Digital humanities: Definition

+Berry and Fagerjord have suggested that a way to reconceptualise digital humanities could be through a "digital humanities stack", to map the different "activities, practices, skills, technologies and structures that could be said to make up the digital humanities".
+This draws upon the way the term stack is used in computer science and in science and technology studies.
+For Berry and Fagerjord computational thinking and knowledge representation are the foundation of the stack, with other elements building upon these.

 In practical terms, a major distinction within digital humanities is the focus on the data being processed.
 For processing textual data, digital humanities builds on a long and extensive history of digital edition, computational linguistics and natural language processing and developed an independent and highly specialized technology stack (largely cumulating in the specifications of the Text Encoding Initiative).
 This part of the field is sometimes thus set apart from Digital Humanities in general as 'digital philology' or 'computational philology'.
 For the creation and analysis of digital editions of objects or artifacts, digital philologists have access to digital practices, methods, and technologies such as optical character recognition that are providing opportunities to adapt the field to the digital age.

 History

 Digital humanities descends from the field of humanities computing, whose origins reach back to 1940s and 50s, in the pioneering work of Jesuit scholar Roberto Busa, which began in 1946, and of English professor Josephine Miles, beginning in the early 1950s.
 In collaboration with IBM, Busa and his team created a computer-generated concordance to Thomas Aquinas' writings known as the Index Thomisticus.
 Busa's works have been collected and translated by Julianne Nyhan and Marco Passarotti.
 Other scholars began using mainframe computers to automate tasks like word-searching, sorting, and counting, which was much faster than processing information from texts with handwritten or typed index cards.
 Similar first advances were made by Gerhard Sperl in Austria using computers by Zuse for Digital Assyriology.
 In the decades which followed archaeologists, classicists, historians, literary scholars, and a broad array of humanities researchers in other disciplines applied emerging computational methods to transform humanities scholarship.

 As Tara McPherson has pointed out, the digital humanities also inherit practices and perspectives developed through many artistic and theoretical engagements with electronic screen culture beginning the late 1960s and 1970s.
 These range from research developed by organizations such as SIGGRAPH to creations by artists such as Charles and Ray Eames and the members of E.A.T.
 (Experiments in Art and Technology).
 The Eames and E.A.T. explored nascent computer culture and intermediality in creative works that dovetailed technological innovation with art.

 The first specialized journal in the digital humanities was Computers and the Humanities, which debuted in 1966.
 The Computer Applications and Quantitative Methods in Archaeology (CAA) association was founded in 1973.
 The Association for Literary and Linguistic Computing (ALLC) and the Association for Computers and the Humanities (ACH) were then founded in 1977 and 1978, respectively.